VlatkoSpirovski/WebApi/README.md

 bash
 Copy code
 dotnet run
-The API will be running at https://localhost:5001.
+The API will be running at https://localhost:5124.

 API Endpoints
 Stock Endpoints:

-GET /api/stock: Get all stock items
-POST /api/stock: Add a new stock item
+GET /api/stock: Get all stock items, filtering by Symbol, Company name.
+It has sorting and pagination by your wish of number POST /api/stock: Add a new stock item
 PUT /api/stock/{id}: Update a stock item
 DELETE /api/stock/{id}: Delete a stock item
 User Endpoints:

-GET /api/users: Get all users
-POST /api/users: Register a new user
+POST /api/account/register: Register a new user
-PUT /api/users/{id}: Update user information
-DELETE /api/users/{id}: Delete a user
+POST /api/account/admin: Register a new admin
+POST /api/account/login Login page

 Comment Endpoints:

-GET /api/comments: Get all comments
+GET /api/comments: Get all comments, filtering included for Title and Content GET /api/comments{id}: Get a specific comments
-POST /api/comments: Add a new comment
-PUT /api/comments/{id}: Update a comment
+POST /api/comments:{stockId} Create comment to the specific stockID PUT /api/comments/{id}: Update a comment
 DELETE /api/comments/{id}: Delete a comment